“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 “Yeah, I’m laying at home, unable to move.”

-“Same here,” Logan posted from his neighborhood of chinksters in Toronto.
+“Same here,” Lukas posted from his neighborhood of chinksters in Toronto.
 “Whenever I drink something I vomit it out five minutes later.”

 My friend, Laurel, who might be my girlfriend soon if I play my cards right, posted a sad face.